 Mommy's Lessons Learned - Letting Go

 Here I sit on a rainy, dark and gloomy Wednesday morning in New York.
 I just finished my morning coffee and watching one of my favorite shows, Parenthood on the DVR.
-My husband works nights and we share some quality time watching our prerecorded programs in the morning while we have breakfast and before he settles in for some much needed slumber.
 I’m not sure if it’s the weather or my 41 year old hormones making my feelings run amok but I find myself crying (which in itself isn’t that unusual for I am a mushy mommy).
 I am completely bawling during this particular episode.
 So many emotions are stirred up and a lot of raw deep-seated feelings brought to the surface.

 In this particular episode two sets of parents are currently dealing with teen angst and rebellion.
 Of course (as is seen in real life) each set is handling the problems with their teens in very different ways.
 The main topic is the difficult time of distinction when a parent decides if they should let go or hang on like crazy.My favorite character, Sarah, gives a very moving speech to her brother Adam who feels they just need to let things run their course.
 She says, “You don’t give them space.
 Just when they tell you they don’t need you anymore is exactly when they need you the most.
 You have to fight it.
 You have to show up.
 It’s when they’re pushing you away, it’s when they’re telling you they know better…that’s when you have to show up.”
 I always find myself reflected in these episodes because it’s something I find myself struggling with a lot lately.
 In a flash I went from holding a toddlers hand while cradling an infant to raising two young ladies ages 15 and 11.
 My heart strings are being tugged in a very palpable way, where I literally feel an ache in my heart every time I think of the fast approaching future of having to let my girls go and navigate their way out into the world.